Gender / Sex Discrimination

 Overall, from differing burdens of proof to caps on damages awards, there are many strategic considerations that must be weighed when bringing a gender discrimination claim.

-As lawyers concentrating in employment law and located in the heart of Boston in Faneuil Hall, we look forward to meeting with you and addressing your gender discrimination concerns.Gender Discrimination: Learn More
+As lawyers concentrating in employment law and located in the heart of Boston, we look forward to meeting with you and addressing your gender discrimination concerns.Gender Discrimination: Learn More